Welcome to Week 2 of the best betting advice inside the beltline.

 ECU vs. UNC (-10)

 WNFIV’s pick: This is a tough call.
-I’d rather just take Dad’s credit card to Bob’s and get blackout no matter who wins.
+I’d rather just take Dad’s credit card to Bob’s because it doesn’t matter who wins.

 Permar’s pick: ECU typically only gets up for UNC in years they aren’t also playing State.
 They can muster up some hate for UNC football every once in a while, but it’s hard when you’re already pulling for the Heels in basketball, you know?
 With the Wolfpack on the schedule, don’t expect ECU to care as much about this one.
 And with the Virginia Tech loss already ruining their season (because, seriously, who is paying attention to ECU once they start their conference schedule?), I fear the wind will be taken out the Pirates’ sails.
 ECU may be OTB, but they’re good people, and we need enough of them around to sell insurance to and beat in fantasy football.
 So be nice to them and buy them their first non-Busch Light beer.
 And ECU fans, if you do pull the upset, remember: Top of the Hill isn’t 519.
 No dancing on the bar.
 Put your share of the “just because it’s a guys’ weekend” 8-ball on the Heels -10.